-These flows must not exceed the maximum flow limits (MAXFLOn,a) defined for each arc on each network.
-The algorithm used to define maximum flows may differ depending on the type of arc (storage, pipeline, supply, Canadian imports) and the network being referenced.
-For example, maximum flows for all peak network arcs are a function of the maximum permissible annual capacity levels (MAXPCAPPK,a) and peak utilization factors.
+$SHR{n.a.t}$ = The fraction of demand represented along inflow arc a on network n, in year t a = arc into a region example, maximum flows for all peak network arcs are a function of the maximum permissible annual capacity levels (MAXPCAPPK,a) and peak utilization factors.
 However, maximum pipeline flows along the off-peak network arcs are a function of the annual capacity defined by peak flows and off-peak utilization factors.
 Thus, maximum flows along the off-peak network depend on whether or not capacity was added during the peak period.
 Also, maximum flows from supply sources in the off-peak network are limited by maximum annual capacity levels and off-peak utilization.
 (Note: storage arcs do not enter nodes on the off-peak network; therefore, maximum flows are not defined there.)
 The following equations define maximum flow limits and maximum annual capacity limits: